jameskelly33/milestone-project-1/testing.md

     * Check Hero Image loads quickly and is displayed clearly.
     * Check Heading a re clear and easy to read.
     * Hover over button to check hover effect works
-    * Click download button to check it successfully downloads the Free Lesson PDF.
+    * Click book a session button to check it successfully takes the user to the contact page.
     * Check that headings are centred and the sub-heading and buttons are arranged beneath the central logo of the hero-image on mobile screens.

 2. Learn More Section